 They also have offices in the US and Europe, so this applies to more than just the Canadian readers.

 The top quality custom places are well worth the money and the wait.
-If you do decide to get one, a note about the wait.
-Most of them are small shops, so please don't panic when they say they will ship in 12-14 weeks.
+You very much get what you pay for in holsters, so $20 is absolutely 1/5th as good as $100 for holsters.
+If you do decide to get a custom holster, a note about the wait: Most of them are small shops, and many have only one guy making them so please don't panic when they say they will ship in 12-14 weeks, or give the wait in months.
 That's just how it goes.
 Plan ahead.